dapenguin/ComponentLibrary/README.md

 * **[page-url]** - The URL to access this page.
 This is relevant to the route for the route file you are in.
 So if the route for the route file is */checkout*, replacing <page-url> with */address* will make the URL for the page */checkout/address*.
 * **[page-title]** - The title of the page that will appear within the `<title>` tag.
+* **[layout]** - This property is optional.
+The name of the layout to use for this page.
+If omitted, will use the default layout as defined in the app.js file.
 * **[handlebars-page-name]** - The path to the Handlebars file for the page, without the .hbs extension.